 Dude, where’s the trailhead?
 Wagoner Access Map and Reaching the Riverbend Backcountry Trailhead

 We began our hike at the Wagoner Access in New River State Park.
-We parked in the upper lot, which is farthest from the river and where the Running Cedar Trail crosses Wagoner Access Road.
+We parked in the upper lot — farthest from the river, and where the Running Cedar Trail crosses Wagoner Access Road.
 If you look at the map, the Riverbend Backcountry Trail starts in the far right corner, so you’ll need to hike along other Wagoner Access trails to reach the trailhead.

-Since we parked in the upper lot, we started on the Running Cedar Trail, then connected to the Fern Nature Trail before reaching the Riverbend Backcountry Trail.
-No matter which route you take, expect to hike about a mile just to get to the Riverbend Backcountry trailhead.
+Since we parked in the upper lot, we started on the Running Cedar Trail, then connected to the Fern Nature Trail, and finally reached the Riverbend Backcountry Trail.
+No matter which route you take, expect to hike about a mile just to get to the Riverbend Backcountry trailhead itself.

 The Ascent: Riverbend and Peaks Areas Map and Start of the Riverbend Backcountry Trail

 The Riverbend and Peaks area map is the next key resource for your trip.
-It gives more details about the Riverbend Backcountry Trail.
-At the start, you’ll see distant views of the New River and the Blue Ridge Mountains.
-There is also a backcountry registration spot at the beginning of the trail, similar to what you will see at some of the Grandfather Mountain trails.
-The trail begins to climb right away.
+It gives more details about the trail and its surroundings.
+At the start, you’ll see distant views of the New River and the Blue Ridge Mountains as the trail begins to climb right away.
+There’s also a backcountry registration spot at the beginning of the trail, similar to what you’ll see at some of the Grandfather Mountain trails — be sure to sign in before continuing.

 Out on the Ridge: Walk-In Campsites

-As you reach the ridge on the trail, you’ll come across several walk-in campsites that offer amazing views of the landscape below, including the New River.
-The scenery is especially nice in winter, when the trees are bare.
+As you reach the ridge on the trail, you’ll come across several walk-in campsites that offer amazing views of the landscape below — including the New River.
+The scenery is especially nice in winter, when the trees are bare, and the views open up.
 There’s also a side trail to the left of the Riverbend Backcountry Trail that leads to a group campsite.
-Remember, these are walk-in sites, so you’ll need to carry your camping gear in since there’s no parking close by.
+Remember, these are walk-in sites, so you’ll need to carry your camping gear in, as there’s no parking nearby.
+Reservations are required through the North Carolina State Parks system.

 The Descent

 Once you leave the ridge, the trail begins to go downhill.
-The slope isn’t very steep, but it’s still a good idea to move carefully and watch your step, especially if it has rained or snowed recently.
+The slope isn’t very steep, but it’s still a good idea to move carefully and watch your step — especially if it has rained or snowed recently.
+The descent gives you a real sense of the trail’s variety: ridge-top forest gives way to a quieter, more enclosed stretch of woods as you head toward the river below.

 The Pine Forest Wonderland

 Pine forests are always a favorite.
-At New River State Park, it looks like there was a major reforestation project in the past.
-The Riverbend Backcountry Trail goes right through the heart of it and has some truly beautiful views.
-We want to warn you that the trail can be a bit difficult to follow through the Pine Forest, so make sure to always look for the blue blaze before proceeding.
+At New River State Park, it looks like there was a major reforestation project in the past, and the Riverbend Backcountry Trail runs right through the heart of it — long, straight rows of pine that give the trail an almost cathedral-like feel.
+We want to warn you that the trail can be a bit difficult to follow through the pine forest, so make sure to always look for the blue blazes before proceeding.

 The Barn